Karl Artelt: Kiel mutiny

 "Well into the Hitler war" a memorial plaque made of bronze was said to have been attached to the barracks building of the fifth company of the I. Torpedobootdivision in Kiel Wik, which read: Hier brach am 4.
 November 1918 unter Führung von Karl Artelt die deutsche Revolution aus; ("Here started the German revolution on 4 November 1918 led by Karl Artelt").

-Despite severe political antagonism even Gustav Noske, who had come to Kiel to bring the uprising to an end, treated Artelt with respect; Noske wrote in "Von Kiel bis Kapp" (p.
-52) about Artelt: "....he [Lothar Popp], was replaced by the inactive senior stoker Artelt, a personally honest man, who lost influence rapidly however, when he started to propagate spartakistic ideas."
+Despite severe political antagonism, even Gustav Noske, who had come to Kiel to bring the uprising to an end, treated Artelt with respect; Noske wrote in "Von Kiel bis Kapp" (p.
+52) about Artelt: "....he [Lothar Popp], was replaced by the inactive senior stoker Artelt, a personally honest man, who lost influence rapidly however, when he started to propagate Spartakistic ideas."
 Artelt resigned from the Supreme Council of Soldiers on 6 January 1919.
-The balance of power had shifted fundamentally, among other things, due to the demobilization.
+The balance of power had shifted fundamentally, among other things, due to demobilization.
 On 6 January 1919, the Supreme Soldiers' Council, against the opposition of Artelt and Popp, gave its consent to the establishment of the 1st Marine-Brigade (also called the Iron Brigade or Division), which sailed for Berlin three days later to support the government against leftist forces.
 This may have led to Artelt's resignation.
 He was discharged from the Navy towards the end of January 1919 and left Kiel.
 Artelt later provided two justifications for his resignation:

-In letters in the late 1950s, he wrote that he had resigned because he had been unable to prevail against Noske's opposition in the Soldiers' Council to send the navy to be delivered to Leningrad instead of Scapa Flow.
-However, this does not fit with the date of his resignation - 6 January 1919.
-The fleet left Kiel already on 18 November and Noske went back to Berlin on 27 December.
-In a short CV written in 1960, on the other hand, he justified his resignation with the fact that Noske was backstabbing his demand to build a "powerful Red Force."
+In letters in the late 1950s, he wrote that he had resigned because he had been unable to prevail in the Soldiers' Council against Noske's opposition to sending the ships to be interned under the Armistice to Leningrad instead of Scapa Flow.
+However, this does not fit with the date of his resignation, 6 January 1919.
+The fleet left Kiel on 18 November, and Noske went back to Berlin on 27 December.
+In a short CV written in 1960, on the other hand, he justified his resignation with the fact that Noske was torpedoing his demand to build a "powerful Red Force".
 But in fact, the Soldiers' Council had prevailed over Noske at the end of December 1918 with the construction of a revolutionary security force.
 It was probably inconceivable to Artelt, given the conflicts in Berlin, that under his chairmanship the Kiel Supreme Soldiers' Council would allow a force to be sent to Berlin to support the government.